Yarn Weight Guide {+ Conversion Chart}

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this post, you will see a yarn weight guide and conversion chart.
+In this post, you will see a yarn weight guide and yarn conversion chart.

-If you are a beginner who is learning how to knit or crochet then you are probably still figuring out yarn weights and categories.
+If you are a beginner learning to knit or crochet, you are probably still figuring out yarn weights and categories.

-For those who are new to buying yarn and choosing knitting or crochet patterns, you might just buy yarn you like because you fall in love with it – with no idea what you can actually make with it!
+For those new to buying yarn and choosing knitting or crochet patterns, you might just buy yarn you like because you fall in love with it – with no idea what you can make with it!

 woman holding three skeins of yarn and knitting needles